euberdeveloper/unitn-statistica-solutions/README.md

 __link to the site:__ [unitn-statistica-solutions](https://unitn-statistica-solutions.herokuapp.com/)

 ## Project purpose:
 People were fed up with waiting for the statistic solutions.
-The teacher promised he would have published them soon after they were available, but that was a lie.
-By hacking his site I noticed they have been already saved but not published yet, so I downloaded them all and developed this site wich allows you to see them right now.
+The teacher said he would have published them soon after they were available, but that did not happen.
+By inspecting his site I noticed a way to find the url where they were saved, so I downloaded them all and developed this site which allows you to see them right now.
 From time to time I will update the site with new solutions.
 <br/><br/>**Update:** Since now solutions are officially available, the site will be no more mantained.

 ## How it was made: